Every storm runs, runs out of rain

 "Wait, what?"
 Grace frowned.
 "Why?"

 "A few months ago, I asked Sienna's mum about my modeling career and she sent in my portfolio to a few people.
-She wrote to me last week and said that there was this amazing opportunity for me to go to Madrid this summer and work on the runway.
+She wrote to me last week and said that there was this amazing opportunity for me to go to Barcelona this summer and work on the runway.
 She said that the designers really loved my look."
 Skylar looked around at all of them nervously.
 "It really is an amazing opportunity."

 "And you leave tomorrow?"
 Sienna asked softly.